DevelopersTopHat/react-native-dojo/README.md

 For this dojo, we will be completing the features of a simple shopping cart application, built with React Native and Redux.
 The goal of the dojo is to get people more comfortable with working with mobile and React Native, Redux is simply there to make managing states easier.
 One of the exercises will require writing the logic of a Redux reducer, however the goal will not be to use redux best practices, but instead just manipulate the state to make to do what you want.

+This dojo is intended for those who have a basic understanding of React or greater.
+However, the dojo supporters will do their best to help those using React/React-Native for the first time.

 ## Installation of the Dojo Project

 Note: The installation steps are different depending on the laptop OS and the phone OS, so you will need to follow the steps in the getting started docs.
 Please also install yarn as that will be the package manager of choice for this dojo.